To be eligible for Federal and University financial aid programs at Creighton University, you must be

 - Complete the “Application for Undergraduate Admission.”
 Forward all parts of the application to the Admissions Office.
 Creighton cannot make a financial aid commitment until you have been granted acceptance by the University.

-- Complete a Free Application for Federal Student Aid (FAFSA) found at www.FAFSA.gov.
-This is the fastest way to apply for need-based aid.
-Once you complete the form, submit it directly to the processing address listed on the application.
+- Complete a Free Application for Federal Student Aid (FAFSA) found at www.studentaid.gov.
 The FAFSA will be available on October 1 each year.
-All processed FAFSA’s should be on file at Creighton by March 1 for priority consideration.
-Applications received after March 1 will be considered as funding allows.
-Creighton's FAFSA code number is 002542.
+All processed FAFSA’s should be on file at Creighton by January 15 for priority consideration.
+Applications received after January 15 will be considered as funding allows.
+Creighton's school code for the FAFSA is 002542.

 Award Notification Procedures